Elementary Gifted and Talented

 A referral must be submitted to the campus before a student can be considered for testing.

 DIS Test Date - Referral Window is May 16th - 30th.
-More information will be posted in May.
+The Referral Window will close at 4 PM on May 30th.
 Testing will be August 6th & 7th.
+Testing is required on both days.

 Contact: Melissa Bailey

-EIS Test Date - REferral Window is May 16th - 30th.
-More information will be posted in May.
+EIS Test Date - Referral Window is May 16th - 30th.
+The Referral Window will close at 4 PM on May 30th.
 Testing will be August 6th & 7th.
+Testing is required on both days.

 Contact: Natasha Caillet